alan-turing-institute/clean-air-infrastructure/README.md

 # Contributing guide

-### Azure account
+## Azure account
 To contribute to the Turing deployment of this project you will need to be on the Turing Institute's AAD.
 In other words you will need a turing email address `<someone>@turing.ac.uk`.
-If you do not have one already contact an [infrastructure administrator](#contributors-:dancers:)
+If you do not have one already contact an [infrastructure administrator](#contributors-:dancers:).

 If you are deploying the CleanAir infrastrucure elsewhere you should have access to an Azure account (the cloud-computing platform where the infrastructure is deployed).

-## Non-infrastructure dependencies :sparkles:
+## Non-infrastructure dependencies
+:sparkles:

 To contribute as a non-infrastructure developer you will need the following: